alipali737/pen-test-docs/Web/Virtual Hosts.md

 - *Virtual Hosts* (*VHosts*) : These are configured in the web server itself, allowing for multiple websites or applications to be hosted on a single server.
 These can be top level domains (eg. `example.com`) or subdomains (eg. `dev.example.com`).
 However each vhost has its own separate config, enabling more precise controls.
 > If a VHost doesn't have a DNS record, you can still access it via the `/hosts` file (bypassing DNS).
 ### VHost Fuzzing
 This technique uses wordlist brute-forcing to enumerate public and private VHosts and Subdomains.
-This can reveal hostnames that aren't intended for
+This can reveal hostnames that aren't intended for the public or are only internally accessible.